 ITSM for high-velocity teams

 Within a CMDB, these tracked items are known as configuration items (CIs).
 As defined by ITIL 4, CIs are “any component that needs to be managed in order to deliver an IT service.”
+Some easy examples of a CI are a router, a server, an application, and a virtual machine.

 IT asset management (ITAM) vs. configuration management